 If you love the beaches of Virginia during the summer, you’ll absolutely love what this coastal southern state has to offer in Winter.
-When snow arrives, the rolling hills of Virginia turn into a perfect playground for skiing enthusiasts.
-The best ski resorts in Virginia may not be set as high as the resorts out in the north and east, but they sure do keep up with all the fun!
-Check out these top ski resorts in Virginia that will surely take your skiing trip to the next level.
+In this skiing resource guide, we’ll take you to the best ski resorts in Virginia that will surely take your skiing trip to the next level.

 Wintergreen resort is located just 1.5 hours away from Richmond and features four seasons of mountain recreation and amenities.
-It is regarded as one of the best ski areas in the region with 26 slopes and trails of varied terrains that cater to skiers of all skiing levels.
+It is regarded as one of the best ski areas in the region, with 26 slopes and trails of varied terrains that cater to skiers of all skiing levels.
 Another amazing fact is that they are the only ski resort in the region that features two high-speed 6-pack chairlifts that can bring skiers quickly back to the top of the mountains.

-Wintergreen holds skiing events including Rail Jam and Slope style wherein skiers and snowboarders compete and show their amazing skills as they run down a course filled with a variety of obstacles.
+Wintergreen holds skiing events, including Rail Jam and Slopestyle, wherein skiers and snowboarders compete and show their amazing skills as they run down a course filled with a variety of obstacles.

-Ridgely’s Fun Park is the perfect place for the kids to enjoy various snow activities including a mini-tubing carousel, bear paw snowshoes, tunnels, and a gentle hill for tubing and sledding.
+Ridgely’s Fun Park is the perfect place for the kids to enjoy various snow activities, including a mini-tubing carousel, bear paw snowshoes, tunnels, and a gentle hill for tubing and sledding.

-Another thing to love about this resort is they offer one of the best skiing programs lessons for skiers of all ages and skill levels.
+Another thing to love about this resort is they offer one of the best skiing programs and lessons for skiers of all ages and skill levels.
 There are certified instructors that provide a positive and fun learning experience for the participants.

-Aside from skiing, there are other activities you can do such as snow tubing, snowboarding, and ice skating.
+Aside from skiing, there are other activities you can do, such as snow tubing, snowboarding, and ice skating.

 Situated in the middle of the Allegheny Mountains, Omni Homestead Resort is a luxury resort in Virginia with a rich history that extends more than two and a half centuries.
 Aside from being known for its championship golf courses, the resort also features an alpine ski area founded in 1959 and is the oldest in Virginia.